aws-samples/serverless-patterns/systems-manager-automation-to-stepfunctions/README.md

 ## How it works

-When the Systems Manger Automation Document is invoked, the execution parameters are sent as a payload to invoke the Step function, which takes the snapshot of RDS table's items with the parameters from the automation execution.
+When the Systems Manger Automation Document is invoked, the execution parameters are sent as a payload to invoke the Step functions, which takes the snapshot of RDS table's items with the parameters from the automation execution.

 ## Testing

-1. After the stack is deployed, navigate to Step function, select the step function name and create new execetion.
+1. After the stack is deployed, navigate to Step functions, select the Step functions name and create new execetion.
 Enter the bellow values to run the execution.This should be empty initially.

    ```
   {